YannBourgeois/Scripts_Pool_RADseq/README.md

 distinct localities.
 Interestingly, this region does not seem to include any gene already described as affecting feather or hair color.
 However, several interesting candidates remain, all involved in intra-cellular trafficking.
-Our results are a further indication that even for simple traits such as coloration where phenotypic convergence is common, genetic convergence is not necessary the rule.
+Our results are a further indication that even for traits such as discrete colour variation where phenotypic convergence is common, genetic convergence is not necessary the rule.